 Go on an expense-paid company vacation (This is something that skyrocketed our moral).

 Pick a few of the items I listed above and you’ll be well on your way to an improved company culture, that makes your company worth working for.

 Right now, you probably have some customers that create ridiculous amounts of stress.
 Or customers who demand a lot, but are pretty far down on the food chain of priority.

-- Speaking condescendingly to you at your team
+Speaking condescendingly to you in front of your team.

 One of the largest obstacles entrepreneurs face is keeping clients on, for the sake of the check.